daisy/jhyphen/README.md

 [jhyphen][]
 ===========

-jhyphen provides minimal Java bindings to the [hyphenation library from hunspell][hunspell].
+jhyphen provides minimal Java bindings to Hyphen, the [hyphenation library from hunspell][hunspell].
+The bindings are based on [JNA][].

-The bindings are based on [SWIG][], so in theory it should be easy to use them to generate bindings for [Ruby][], [Clisp][] or any of the [languages that SWIG supports][supported languages].

 Installation
 ------------

-The usual `./configure && make && make install` will install a shared lib and will produce a jar which you can include in your Java projects.
+`ant test` will perform unit tests.
+`ant jar` will create a dist directory that contains jhyphen.jar and the dependency jna.jar.

 Authors
 -------